temporalio/documentation/kb/temporal-platform-limits-sheet.md

 This page will be removed in the near future.

-For the latest information on the Temporal Platform limits, see [Temporal Platform limits sheet](/cloud/operating-envelope#temporal-platform-limits-sheet).
+For the latest information on the Temporal Cloud limits, see [Temporal Clouds limits sheet](/cloud/operating-envelope#temporal-platform-limits-sheet).

 :::